zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 ## Installing DXP Dependencies

+DXP depends on libraries (Dependencies ZIP) and OSGi modules (OSGi Dependencies ZIP).

-1. Unzip the Dependencies ZIP file and place its contents in the WebLogic domain's `lib` folder.
+1. Unzip the Dependencies ZIP file contents in the WebLogic domain's `lib` folder.
-1. Unzip the OSGi Dependencies ZIP file and place its contents in the `Liferay_Home/osgi` folder (create this folder if it doesn't exist).
+1. Unzip the OSGi Dependencies ZIP file\ contents in the `Liferay_Home/osgi` folder (create this folder if it doesn't exist).

-1. Add the database's driver JAR file to the user domain's `lib` folder.
-Note that although Hypersonic is fine for testing purposes, **do not** use it for production DXP instances.
+DXP communicates with your database via JDBC.
+Add your database JDBC driver JAR file to the user domain's `lib` folder.

-A JDBC driver for the database has been added to the user domain's `lib` folder.
 Here are some common JDBC drivers:

 * [`mariadb.jar`](https://downloads.mariadb.org/)
 * [`mysql.jar`](http://dev.mysql.com/downloads/connector/j)
 * [`postgres.jar`](https://jdbc.postgresql.org/download/postgresql-42.0.0.jar)

+Note that although a Hypersonic database is bundled with DXP and is fine for testing purposes, **do not** use it for production DXP instances.

 ### Database Configuration